-From surf to saguaros, this incredible adventure starts in San Diego where you can sink your feet into palm tree-lined beaches, peruse the Gaslamp District’s boutiques and trendy restaurants and explore the San Diego Zoo.
+From surf to saguaros, this spectacular adventure starts in San Diego where you can sink your feet into palm tree-lined beaches, explore the Gaslamp District’s boutiques and trendy restaurants and visit the San Diego Zoo.

 Then leave the Pacific Ocean behind in your rearview mirror as you hit the open road to the gateway to the Southwest—Yuma, Ariz.
 Hailed the sunniest city in the world by Guinness Book of World Records, Yuma offers farm tours and incredible kayaking and tubing down the Colorado River.

 Continue east to Saguaro National Park in Tucson to stroll among the Southwest’s iconic saguaros, some of which stretch 50 feet into the desert sky.
 Two hours north, get your city fix by exploring the incredible museums, shops and sporting events in Phoenix and Glendale, Ariz.